 If chlorosis is present early on and plants recover by the V5 to V6 stages, yield loss will be minimal.
 If symptoms persist beyond these stages, expect more significant yield loss.

-Older research from NDSU (1998-2000) reported soybean yield to be reduced by 9-19 bu/ac for each one-unit increase in chlorosis rating (Figure 4).
+Older research from NDSU (1998-2000) reported soybean yield to be reduced by 9-19 bu/ac for each one-unit increase in chlorosis rating at V5-6 (Figure 4).
 In this study, even low IDC scores resulted in yield loss.

-Soybean cultivars vary in their ability to acidify their root zone and take up iron.
+Soybean varieties vary in their ability to acidify their root zone and take up iron.
 If your soil test carbonate and soluble salt levels meet at a “high” risk category in Table 1, aim to select a tolerant variety.